Peachorchids/peachorchids.github.io/about.md

 ### How

-The program is an online intensive course and I am available and ***ready*** to learn with the terms and conditions associated with it.
+I understood the training is an online intensive course and I am available and ***ready*** to learn with the terms and conditions associated with it.
 I will be grateful and happy to be trained by TEA.
 It will be an honor.

 ### What